Bill Jordan (politician): New Zealand High Commissioner to London

 Jordan served as New Zealand's high commissioner to London from September 1936 to 1951.
 Until 1941, London was New Zealand's only diplomatic posting, and Jordan became prominent as New Zealand's official representative overseas.
 Jordan was actively involved as New Zealand's representative to the League of Nations.
 Jordan served as president of the League of Nations in 1938.
 While Europe was heading towards war, Jordan's public position was that war was inconceivable.
 In 1938 Jordan wrote to Prime Minister Savage, stating that "we shall not see war involving our Empire in our lifetime".
 Just before war broke out he spoke in similar terms in a broadcast to New Zealand.
 As he said six months later, right up to that date, "I could not believe that the world was so mad as to go to war."
-During his time on the League of Nations, he suggested in 1937 that the organization should intervene on Spain during the Spanish Civil War and then hold free and fair elections on the country, but the proposal has fallen on deaf ears within the organization.
+During his time on the League of Nations, he suggested in 1937 that the organisation should intervene on Spain during the Spanish Civil War and then hold free and fair elections on the country, but the proposal has fallen on deaf ears within the organisation.

 Jordan was highly regarded during the war for his loyalty to New Zealand servicemen and women, and his care for soldiers.

 Jordan's reputation among officials and cabinet colleagues was much less warm.
 He frequently refused instructions from Wellington on the basis that remote officials at home could not accurately assess New Zealand's position.
 Jordan was loathed by his deputies, Major General W. G. Stevens and Dick Campbell.
 Secretary of External Affairs Alister McIntosh had frequent difficulties with Jordan.
 Deputy Prime Minister Walter Nash had feuds with Jordan, stemming from Nash's position representing the Prime Minister at international gatherings that Jordan felt was his own right to represent.

 Despite this, Jordan remained a popular figure among the public in New Zealand.
 In 1949, with the Labour Party defeated from office, the incoming National Government decided to retain Jordan in his post, until 1951.
-He was appointed a Knight Commander of the Order of St Michael and St George in the 1952 Queen's Birthday Honours.
-He was a Christian Socialist and Methodist home missionary.
+He was appointed a Knight Commander of the Order of St Michael and St George in the 1952 Queen's Birthday Honours, and the following year he was awarded the Queen Elizabeth II Coronation Medal.He was a Christian Socialist and Methodist home missionary.
 He died in Auckland on 8 April 1959.